 Synchronising your social media artwork and URLs

-One of the first steps in using Facebook is to make sure your bio, picture and information are as clear as possible.
+One of the first steps in using Facebook is to make sure your bio, picture and information are as clear and well presented as possible.
 Also, make sure your profile picture on Facebook is the same or as near as it can be as the main picture used on your website and other social media to create a working synergy across all of your platforms.

-Synchronize your social media!
+Synchronise your social media

-- Use the same display pictures, backgrounds and names!
+- Use the same display pictures, backgrounds and names!.
 Using the same imagery across all your social media sites strengthens your brand as an artist.